AzureCloudWorkshops/ACW-ServerlessArchitecture/GuidedWalkthrough/09-UserInteractionWebApp.md

 1. Get the Cosmos, Service Bus and Storage Account connection information

-    You already have a number of settings in the KeyVault, so you can just copy the settings from the function app and place them in the app settings for this project, but you will need a new service bus sas token to be able to listen and remove items from the queue.
+    You already have a number of settings in the KeyVault, so you can just copy the settings from the function app and place them in the app settings for this project, but you will need a new service bus sas token to be able to listen and remove items from the queue (you'll get that next).

     The items you need are: